rutkai/Mjolnir-Authentication-Server/readme.md

     NODE_ENV=production node app.js

-If you want to use your authentication server, I can recommend using [forever](https://github.com/foreverjs/forever).
+If you want to use your authentication server as a daemon, I can recommend using [forever](https://github.com/foreverjs/forever).

 #### Installing and configuring Apache proxy

-Install Apache2:
+Install Apache2 on Debian based systems (e.g. Ubuntu):

     sudo apt-get install apache2